-Revenue is recognized as follows:
+Revenue is recognised as follows:

-- (i) Revenue from services represents the amounts receivable for services rendered. - (ii) For non-contract-based business, revenue represents the value of goods delivered or services performed. - (iii) For contract-based business, revenue represents the sales value of work carried out for customers during the period.
-Such revenues are recognized in the period in which the service is rendered. - (iv) Unbilled revenue (contract assets) net of expected deductions is recognised at the end of each period.
-Such unbilled revenue is reversed in the subsequent period when actual invoice is raised. - (v) Unearned/deferred revenue (contract liabilities) represents revenue billed but for which services have not yet been performed.
-The same is released to the statement of profit and loss as and when the services are rendered. - (vi) Revenue from the use of assets such as rent for using property, plant and equipment is recognized on a straight-line basis over the terms of the related leases unless payments are structured to increase in line with the expected general inflation to compensate for the lessors' expected inflationary cost increase.
+- (i) Revenue from services represents the amounts receivable for services rendered. - (ii) For contract-based business (Expressed or implied), revenue represents the sales value of work carried out for customers during the period.
+Such revenues are recognised in the period in which the service is rendered. - (iii) Unbilled revenue (contract assets) net of expected deductions is recognised at the end of each period.
+Such unbilled revenue is reversed in the subsequent period when actual invoice is raised. - (iv) Unearned income (contract liabilities) represents revenue billed but for which services have not yet been performed.
+The same is released to the statement of profit and loss as and when the services are rendered. - (v) Revenue from the use of assets such as rent for using property, plant and equipment is recognised on a straight-line basis over the terms of the related leases unless payments are structured to increase in line with the expected general inflation to compensate for the lessors' expected inflationary cost increase.